GeorgeDaoud3/SOFE4630U-MS3/README.md

     pip install 'apache-beam[gcp]'
     ```

-   **Note**: this is a temporary installation into GCP console.
-When the session is expired, The GCP will be reset losing the temporary installations.
+   **Note**: this is a temporary installation into the GCP console.
+The GCP will be reset when the session expires, causing the temporary installations to be lost.

 ## Running the wordcount Example
 1. A set of examples is already within the Python library folder.
 The following command will search for the file containing wordcount examples within any subdirectory of the home directory (**~**) and print it.